-Beginning in 2006, bats in the northeastern US became infected with “white nose disease.”
+Beginning in 2006, bats in the northeastern US became infected with “white-nose syndrome.”
 Named for the white fungus that appears on the hibernating bats, it has spread across the country.
 This disease has decimated bat colonies in over 30 states, including some species listed as threatened or endangered.
 In the last ten years, over six million bats have succumbed to the disease.

 Shell has partnered with NFWF in the Bats for the Future Fund.
 The $1.36 million program funds efforts to curtail the spread of the devastating white nose disease.